ArtWachowski/iec_61850/README.md

 cc_sniffer

 Run attackclient.py from iec61850 directory.

+Jupyter - navigate to directory and run "jupyter notebook" command

 libiec61850 is an open-source (GPLv3) implementation of an IEC 61850 client and server library implementing the protocols MMS, GOOSE and SV, credit goes to MZ_Autoimation.